-A. ASSESSMENTS
+ASSESSMENTS

-- 1. Tsehootsooi Middle School students participate in Benchmark testing using NWEA 3 times per year. - 2.
-The AASA test is given yearly, usually in the fourth quarter.
-Classification: TMS instructs students at a 7th and 8th grade level.
-All schools in the district based their curriculum on the demonstration of proficiency of Arizona State Standards. - 3.
-Teachers will be allowed to monitor and adjust instruction to fit the needs of students.
+- Tsehootsooi Middle School students participate in Benchmark testing using NWEA 3 times per year - The AASA test is given yearly usually in the fourth quarter.

+- STUDENT CLASSIFICATION: TMS instructs students at the 7th and 8th grade level.
+All schools in the district based their curriculum on the demonstration of proficiency of Arizona State Standards. - Teachers will be allowed to monitor and adjust instruction to fit the needs of students.
 Students who are not able to grasp concepts of the Standards being promoted may be able to earn a grade through various means of assessment.
-Teacher will submit course adjustment documentation to principal for approval.
+Teacher will submit course adjustment documentation to principal for approval. - During district/state assessment, students will not bee allowed to have cell phone, smart watches, and bags in the testing room

-B. GRADE CHECK
+GRADE CHECK